ShohanMir/rustnor/doc/middleware.md

 # Middleware

-Rustnor provides a rich set of built-in middleware to handle common web application needs.
+NorthernJS provides a rich set of built-in middleware to handle common web application needs.
 All middleware follows the same async/await pattern and can be composed together.

 ## Core Concepts

-Middleware in Rustnor are functions that have access to the `Context` object and can:
+Middleware in NorthernJS are functions that have access to the `Context` object and can:

 - Modify the request/response
 - Call the next middleware in the chain